 As provided by our Audit Committee charter, our Audit Committee has the primary responsibility for the review, approval, and oversight of any related party transaction.
 A related party includes our directors, executive officers, beneficial owners of more than 5% of our voting securities, or any member of the immediate family or person sharing the household with the foregoing persons.
 A related party transaction is any transaction, arrangement, or relationship (or series of similar transactions, arrangements, or relationships) in which we are, were, or will be a participant and the amount involved exceeds \$120,000, and in which the related party had, has, or will have a direct or indirect material interest.
-Under our Related Party Transaction Policy, our management is required to submit any related party transactions, our Audit Committee takes into account all of the relevant facts and circumstances available and deemed relevant to the Audit Committee, including, but not limited to, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related party's interest in the transaction.
+Under our Related Party Transaction Policy, our management is required to submit any related party transaction not previously approved or ratified by our Audit Committee to our Audit Committee.
+In approving or rejecting the proposed transactions, our Audit Committee takes into account all of the relevant facts and circumstances available and deemed relevant to the Audit Committee, including, but not limited to, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related party's interest in the transaction.
 Our Audit Committee will approve only those transactions that, as determined by our Audit Committee, are in, or are not inconsistent with, our best interests and the best interests of our stockholders.